rockysx27/AirlineTycoon/README.md

 * Remove sabotage advantages
     * Computer now has to pay for sabotage as well
     * Consider all security measures (e.g. plane crash not possible anymore if plane is protected)
-    * Align calculation of arab trust for player and computer
+    * Align calculation of ArabAir trust for player and computer
 * Remove strange reduction of flight cost in calculation of image change (was a disadvantage for computer player)
 * Computer player pays real price for plane upgrades
 * Fixed bug that prevented computer players from using routes in most games